Jayzilva/MATLAB-Neural-Network/README.md

 To use repositories you have to install

-Deep Learning Toolbox
+- Deep Learning Toolbox
-Statics
-clc clears all the text from the Command Window, resulting in a clear screen. close deletes the current figure or the specified figure(s).
+- Statistics and Machine Learning Toolbox